JamaAhmedShakir/JamaAhmedShakir/README.md

-CyberSecurity Portfolio - AhmedShakir Jama
+CyberSecurity Statement - AhmedShakir Jama

 As is my obligation as a Cybersecurity Professional, I am dedicated to effectively communicating my strengths in both written and verbal formats.